 The Salewa Alpenrose Ultra Mid GTX is a high-tech ankle-height boot that really shines in the durability, weight, and water resistance categories of our metric comparison.

 In this category, we had a hard time separating our personal experience from the actual quality of the Salewa Alpenrose Ultra Mid, so it's best to take our findings with a grain of salt.
 Initially, the Alpenrose felt fairly good on our lead tester's feet.
 The lacing system is easy to adjust, and the tongue is well padded.
 After only a few hours on the trail, the boots started pinching our ankle on the outside of the shoe along the seam of the tongue and the upper.
 No matter what adjustments we made with the laces and tongue, this pinching persisted every time we wore the Alpenrose.
 Overall, the boots fit fairly tight across the toe box for our wide-footed lead tester, something that didn't change as the boots broke in.
 Perhaps the stiff, impenetrable upper did not have enough give to adjust to different foot shapes, causing pain.
-We also had a difficult time breaking in the Ahnu Montara III, which also had a hard shape for wide footed folks.

 As discussed above, the Alpenrose have a fairly stiff and sturdy upper for being such a lightweight shoe.
 This stiffness adds ankle support — almost to a fault for us, since our lead tester experienced pain when our foot flexed forward in these boots.
 If the Alpenrose fits your foot, though, the same features that caused discomfort for us could provide the right amount of support for you.

-Salewa uses the 3F System to provide stability and support from the heel, to the sole, to the ankle.
+Salewa uses the 3F System to provide stability and support from the heel to the sole, to the ankle.
 This system is meant to connect the instep area to the sole and heel, holding the foot in a stable position on the trail.
-We found this to be helpful keeping our heel in a stable position and providing support underfoot.
+We found this to be helpful in keeping our heel in a stable position and providing support underfoot.
 Typically, a lightweight boot like the Alpenrose would feel floppy, but this boot felt more akin to the Lowa Renegade in terms of support.

 It is here that the Salewa Alpenrose really shines.
 Our measured weight for these boots is 1 pound 7.5 ounces — ridiculously lightweight, especially for such a technical, well-designed boot.
 The only models that come close to the Alpenrose in weight do not provide the same level of durability and water resistance that the Alpenrose does.
-The North Face Fastpack III comes close, with a weight of 1 pound 9.1 ounces, but they didn't perform as well as the Alpenrose in our other metrics.
-The Alpenrose felt more like the Renegade or the La Sportiva Nucleo High in terms of support but weigh around a half-pound less than these models.

 Many of the same features that make the Salewa Alpenrose an incredibly waterproof boot also contribute to the boot's performance in terms of durability.
 The seamless construction used in the upper makes these boots look and feel like they are made from one single sheet of material, almost like a glove.
-Most of the upper employs a synthetic material that mimics leather with its smooth, abrasion resistant feel.
+Most of the upper employs a synthetic material that mimics leather with its smooth, abrasion-resistant feel.

 With a price tag just shy of $200, the Salewa Alpenrose Ultra Mid are an investment.
 The boots combine tried and true technologies from Gore-Tex and Ortholite with innovations from Salewa to create a truly long-lasting, durable boot.
 If these puppies fit your foot shape, we'd say they are a worthwhile purchase.
 They are lightweight and durable, and they will perform well in a variety of situations.